Homotopy theory with bornological coarse spaces: Locally finite homology theories and coarsification

 \end{ddd}

-\begin{ex} We consider the functor where $\cE\cM$ is as in \eqref{hfwkjrfhwkejw8uz92834234} and $C^{\sing}:\TopBorn\to \Ch$ is the singular chain complex functor.
+\begin{ex} We consider the functor where $\ell$ is as in \eqref{qewflkklefmklqwefqwefqfqefqwefe}, $\cF_{\cB}:\TopBorn \to \Top$ forgets the bornology, and $C^{\sing}:\Top\to \Ch$ is the singular chain complex functor.
 This composition is homotopy invariant and well-known to satisfy open excision.
 Closed excision fails.